Summary

 Two-way lookup

 Inside the VLOOKUP function, column_index_num is normally hard-coded as a static number.
-However, you can create a dynamic column index by using the MATCH function to locate the needed column.
+However, you can create a dynamic column index by using the MATCH function to locate the desired column.
 This technique allows you to create a dynamic two-way lookup, matching on both rows and columns.
 In the screen below, VLOOKUP is configured to perform a lookup based on Name and Month like this:

 =VLOOKUP(H4,B5:E13,MATCH(H5,B4:E4,0),0)